 Integration possibilities.
 Your project management workflows are at the heart of your company, so all of the apps need to integrate with the other apps in your tech stack.

 Customizable views.
-While there are a number of capable tools focused on Agile and Scrum methodologies, I didn't consider those for this list because your project management app should work for every team in your business.
+While there are a number of capable tools focused specifically on Agile and Scrum methodologies, I didn't consider those for this list because your project management app should work for every team in your business.
 That means customizable views and support for multiple project management methodologies.

 Pure project management apps.
 There are many software options that include project or task management as a small subset of features, but for this article, I only considered apps that were primarily focused on project management.